 grilled chicken tacos with corn slaw, avocado and sliced jalapeño

 Summer isn’t complete without a night of grilled chicken tacos!
-The great thing about this recipe though is that it can be made year round.
+The great thing about this recipe, though, is that it can be made year round.
 I’ve included instructions for grilling, baking or cooking the chicken on the stovetop.

 Use the method of cooking that works best for you.
-Or try all three and pick your favorite method (my personal favorite is grilled).
+Or try all three and pick your favorite (my personal favorite is grilled).

 These are made with seasoned chicken breast (or you could use chicken thighs) grilled to perfection, then layered with a corn cabbage slaw, a drizzle of creamy taco sauce, and topped with avocado slices and a squeeze of lime.
 Major taco perfection!
-You’re going to find yourself putting these tacos on the menu often!

 grilled chicken and all of the other ingredients to make grilled chicken tacos

-Ingredients and Substitutions
+Ingredients and substitutions

 • Olive oil.
 Avocado oil or vegetable oil will work too.